 Reply and Revision 2

 We thank the Reviewer pointing out the potential issues when using GA, as well as the unclear expressions.
+We realize that the nuisance parameters measured by other diagnostic systems can carry significant measurement errors.
+In this context, we are discovered that calculated results of GA remain satisfactory.
+Specifically, when faced with situations where certain diagnostic data is absent or clearly inaccurate, GA have become an attractive spectral decomposition method due to their powerful global search ability.
 Based on your revision suggestion, we have made the relevant description clearer:

 “Genetic algorithm (GA) is the most widely employed optimization algorithm for multi-parameter fitting, originating from natural genetic mechanisms and biological evolution theory.
-GA has good global optimization capabilities and do not require precise prior knowledge.
+GA has good global optimization capabilities and do not require precise prior information knowledge.
 In addition, GA can also be combined with other algorithms to form hybrid optimization algorithms with better performance.”

 Comment 3